 SIM majors work with experimental media, sound, light, motion, digital tools, live performance, public practice, interactive installations, event production, print and spoken word, and/or a combination thereof.

 SIM is a malleable and continuously re-constructed space with access to equipment and knowledge as well as pedagogical scaffolding that supports experimentation, large-scale community ensembles, and micro-personal mentoring exchanges.
 Through hands-on practice and visionary endeavors, the studio navigates, exposes, and processes the complexities of human existence.

 Why can’t anyone easily explain SIM?
 What’s all the mystery about SIM is as diverse as the students that have gone through the program over the years.
-Because SIM artists work in an unlimited variety of media, with an unlimited breadth of ideas its almost impossible to categorize SIM into an easy explanation.
-But there are some tried and true priorities that have emerged since SIM was founded in 1969:
+Because SIM artists work in an unlimited variety of media, with an unlimited breadth of ideas it is almost impossible to categorize SIM into an easy explanation.
+But there are some consistent priorities that have emerged since SIM was founded in 1969:

 - Ideas; SIM artists are encouraged to make their art starting from the idea and then finding the best media for expressing that idea.